This page is about the

 - After 6 months of using the recalled sleep apnea device, you developed a medical condition involving your respiratory system (e.g., pulmonary fibrosis); suffered organ damage to your kidney or liver; or were diagnosed with cancer.

 If you meet these criteria we would like to explore your legal options and determine whether or not you have a valid claim against Philips.
+There will be a CPAP MDL lawsuit in either Pennsylvania or Massachusetts very short.
+(Both sides agree to the need for a CPAP MDL; the argument is over where it should be.
+Philips wants the CPAP MDL on its home turf of Massachusetts.)

 What Do Our Lawyers Expect for CPAP Sleep Apnea Average Settlement Compensation Payouts?